bootdotdev/blog/content/jobs/hard-vs-soft-skills-for-programmers.md

 ---
-title: "Which is More Important: Hard or Soft Skills for Programmers"
+title: "Which is More Important: Hard or Soft Skills for Programmers?"
 author: Lane Wagner
 date: "2023-04-22"
 categories: